yusefnapora/m1-multimc-hack/README.md

 The instructions above will enable the native Apple Silicon libs for a single MultiMC instance, but if you want, you can enable them for _all_ instances.
 Just enable the ARM JDK and set the Wrapper Command in the main MultiMC Settings window instead of the instance settings.

 If you do set the configuration globally, you can always change it to an Intel JDK and remove the wrapper command on a per-instance basis, for example if you want to play with Forge mods before compatibility is sorted out.

+## Minecraft Version Compatibility

+Minecraft versions prior to 1.14 crash with OpenGL errors on launch.
+If you care enough, you could probably get them to work by figuring out which version of LWJGL those versions depend on and compiling them yourself.
+You'd probably also have to add some logic to the wrapper script to make sure you use the right LWJGL version for the corresponding Minecraft version.
+Not worth it to me personally, but you do you :)

 ## Support, etc